Pre-General Availability Draft: 2018-02-25

 CHANGE COLUMN, and

 MODIFY COLUMNoperations.
-An
+Otherwise, an

 If expression evaluation causes truncation or provides incorrect input to a function, the